Use keywords that get your resume into the right hands.

-You’re already familiar with keywords from using the Web for research, shopping, and other activities.
-They’re the words you type in, such as “Sony flat screen TV,” to find information on a product or service.
+Many online job banks use a keyword matching system to match resumes to job openings.
+Even if you haven't searched for a job online, you’re already familiar with keywords from using Search on the Web for research, shopping, and other activities.
+Keywords are the words you type in, such as “flat screen TV,” to find information, or a product or service.

 - Identify you as a potential match for the position.
 This is true whether the resume is in electronic format or in hard copy, but it’s especially important for electronic format.